COVID-19 advice page

 This is the most recent guidance published by our Trust for parents.
 This guidance will help parents and families plan what to do if you suspect any family member has COVID or COVID symptoms.

-The advice from the Trust is that our schools align themselves with the UKHSA updated guidance published today.
-The Trust will of course keep the situation under constant review, as usual, and will provide further updates, as necessary.
+The advice from the Trust remains that our schools align themselves with the UKHSA guidance.
+The Trust is keeping the situation under constant review, as usual, and will provide continue to provide further updates, as necessary.

 What to do if you have symptoms of a respiratory infection, including COVID-19: